-First Tee’s signature Life Skills Experience seamlessly combines life skills lessons with the game of golf.
-Participants progress through five different levels starting from the PLAYer level and culminating with the Ace level in high school.
-At the PLAYer level, participants establish a base of core values and basic golf knowledge.
-Each level builds on the previous level to empower youth with skills including conflict resolution techniques, resiliency, goal setting, planning for the future, self-management, and giving back.
-These are considered certifying levels.
-Participants acquire hours, knowledge, and skills throughout their time in each level until they are eligible to move on to the next level through a certification process (find out more about the certification process below).
-Participants begin in certifying levels as young as 7 years old and continue through high school.
+First Tee’s signature Life Skills Experience seamlessly combines life skills lessons with the game of golf as participants ages 7-18 progress through five different levels starting from the PLAYer level and culminating with the Ace level in high school.
 We also offer our Junior Links non-certifying classes for children as young as 5 to grow curiosity for the game of golf and introduce a few of our signature core values.

 No child is ever turned away due to an inability to pay.
 Financial aid is always available!
 Apply during registration.

-Registration now open for our Spring Break Life Skills Experience camps!
-Spring programming will begin the week of March 20th and end the week of May 8th.
-The final week of May 15th-21st will be a certification week for those participants who are eligible to test into the next level.
+Fall registration will open on August 2nd to all.
+Fall classes begin Tuesday, September 7th!
+Fall programming will end the week of October 26-November 1.
+The final week November 2-November 8 will be a certification week for those participants who are eligible to test into the next level.

 Check Out What Programs are Available Near You!

 |Day of Class||First Day of Class||Last Day of Class||Certification Day (if eligible)|

 Visit our Calendar for registration dates for future sessions!